16 Days of Activism against Gender Violence

 Oxfam works to build a safe and just world, where women and girls have rights, dignity and power over their lives.
 We want a world where women live free from violence.

-Over the course of 16 days, Oxfam released a series of short real-life stories, documenting how people have experienced and stood up to gender violence.
+To recognize the 16 days, Oxfam released a series of short real-life stories, documenting how people have experienced and stood up to gender violence.
 Each story shares the voice of a different person’s experience.

-By sharing accounts from around the world, we hope to provide a better understanding of violence against women.
+Read accounts from around the world, and work to deepen your understanding of violence against women.
 Together, we can work to end violence.

 - Download our discussion guide